APSL/django-email-foundation/docs/context.rst

     Hello \{{ name }}!

-.. note:: Notice that we are escaping the brackets.
-This is because we are using "inky" and there are conflicts with jinja2.
+.. note:: Notice that we are escaping the brackets because we are using *inky* and there are conflicts with *jinja2*.
+We must to translate our *jinja2* tags to the build django template.

 And defined your DEF_CONTEXT_JSON_FILE setting such as::